Christianity in Qatar: Religious Complex, Doha

 In May 2005, representatives of Christian churches in Qatar signed an agreement with the Qatari Government for a fifty-year lease on a large piece of property in Mesaimeer on the outskirts of Doha on which they intended to erect six churches at their own expense.
 The churches were expected to pay nominal lease fees of a few hundred dollars a year, renewable after ten years.
 The property was expected to include an Anglican church that may also be used by other Protestant denominations, a church to serve thirty four Indian-Christian congregations, a church for the country's small but influential Coptic community, and a site for two Orthodox churches, one Greek and one Eastern Rite.

 In December 2005, the foundation stone for the Catholic Church was laid and the ground-breaking took place at the end of April 2006.
 A board composed of members of all the Christian churches liaises directly with the Ministry of Foreign Affairs regarding church matters.
 Each church has been granted permission to apply for visas for visiting clerics to preside over and assist in church services.
 Previously, Catholics and other Christians were limited to informal group meetings in homes.

 The Anglican Church of the Epiphany, was officially opened on 21 September 2013 and consecrated on 28 September 2013.
 The church sanctuary can accommodate up to 650 worshipers.
 The Anglican Centre, managed by the Anglican Church in Qatar, accommodates 59 additional Evangelical, Pentecostal and Protestant congregations.

 The St. Issac and St. George Greek Orthodox Church serves the orthodox communities numbering about 10,000 people from the Middle East, Asia, Syria and Africa.

 Denominations

 Among the denominations mentioned in World Christian Encyclopedia, second edition, Volume 1, p.
-617-618 are the Catholic Church, Coptic Church, Mar Thoma Syrian Church originally from India, Arab Evangelical Church, Christian Brethren, Pentecostals and Anglican Church.
-Protestantism in Qatar forms a minority among Christians in Qatar.
+617–618 are the Roman Catholic Church, Coptic Orthodox Church, Greek Orthodox Church, Syriac Orthodox Church, Ethiopian Orthodox Tewahedo Church, Anglican Churches, Malankara Orthodox Syrian Church, Malankara Catholic Church, Syro-Malabar Church, Assemblies of God in India, India Pentecostal Church of God and Jacobite Syrian Christian Church.

 The Coptic minority in Qatar is substantial; they have a renovated church, St. Paul & St. Peter Coptic Orthodox Church at the Religious Complex in Qatar.
-Qatar's Anglican population is estimated at 7,000 to 10,000 persons.
+Qatar's Anglican population is estimated at 7,000 to 10,000.

-There are about 200,000 Catholics in Qatar., who are under the jurisdiction of the Apostolic Vicariate of Northern Arabia.
+In 2023, there were about 350,000 Catholics in Qatar (including nine priests), under the jurisdiction of the Apostolic Vicariate of Northern Arabia.

-In 2008, the first Catholic Church in Qatar in 14 centuries, Catholic Church of Our Lady of the Rosary, was opened in Doha.